Post

 \[-B\Delta h = Av\Delta t\]

-Now, expressing $v$ according to Torricelli’s theorem and letting $\Delta t$ approach infinitely close to 0, we obtain a model expressed as a first-order ordinary differential equation:
+Now, expressing $v$ according to Torricelli’s theorem and letting $\Delta t$ approach infinitely close to 0, we obtain the following model expressed as a first-order ordinary differential equation:

 \[\frac {\Delta h}{\Delta t} = -\frac {A}{B}v = -\frac{A}{B}0.600\sqrt{2gh(t)}\] \[\frac {dh}{dt} = \lim_{t\to0}\frac {\Delta h}{\Delta t} = -26.56\frac {A}{B}\sqrt{h}.\]